-- If the REGISTER request contains an Authorization header and was not received over a TISPAN NASS then the P-CSCF shall perform the steps required for SIP Digest without TLS. - If the REGISTER request contains an Authorization header and was received over a TISPAN NASS, and the P-CSCF supports both SIP Digest and NBA, then the P-CSCF shall perform the steps required for NBA as well as the steps required for SIP Digest, unless it is configured to behave differently.
-If the NBA-related query from the P-CSCF to the TISPAN NASS fails the P-CSCF shall not continue to perform the NBA-related steps. - For a subsequent registration, the P-CSCF shall continue to use the selected mechanism. - NOTE\p2: Note that Annex N states that SIP Digest authentication shall not apply to access networks defined in 3GPP specifications. - NOTE p3: The use of Authorization headers in IMS REGISTER requests is defined in TS 24.229 [8]. - NOTE\p4: The inclusion of an Authorization header in a REGISTER request is optional for NBA and mandatory for SIP Digest.
-Therefore, when a REGISTER request received over a TISPAN NASS contains an Authorization header the P-CSCF cannot know whether the request relates to SIP Digest or NBA unless it is configured to select one of the schemes according to certain criteria, e.g. IP address range.
+NOTE 1: Note that Annex N states that SIP Digest authentication shall not apply to access networks defined in 3GPP specifications.

+NOTE 2: The use of Authorization headers in IMS REGISTER requests is defined in TS 24.229 [8].

+NOTE 3: The inclusion of an Authorization header in a REGISTER request is optional for NBA and optional for SIP Digest.
+Therefore, when a REGISTER request is received over a TISPAN NASS the P-CSCF cannot know whether the request relates to SIP Digest or NBA unless it is configured to select one of the schemes according to certain criteria, e.g. IP address range.
 The steps required for SIP Digest and for NBA are not in contradiction.
 Rather, for NBA the P-CSCF needs to perform additional steps, namely an exchange with the TISPAN NASS and an inclusion of NASS location information in the REGISTER request, on top of the steps required for SIP Digest.